bholloway/webpack-multi-configurator/README.md

 There are a number of use cases - You may be compiling a number of similar applications in the one project, or want to watch and rebuild both your application and your test code with one script.

-Each compiler configuration may share similarities and you will want to share aspects between them.
+Each compiler configuration may share similarities and you will want to compose using shared coded.

 ## Usage

-### Example
+There are 2 stages to creating and consuming a configuration.

+1. Make some **definitions**, which may reference each other.
+2. **Include** some of those definitions and **resolve** an Array of Webpack configuration objects.

+It is typical that **between these steps** a child instance is **create**d from the parent instance.
+This allows the original instance to specify default options and the child instance to merge actual options over the top.

-The following is a example where `app` and `test` both share `common`:
+The following is a example where `app` and `test` both share `common`.

 In `example.js`: